Wonderland education micro-site.

 Develop your Own Education Project:

-We would like teachers, pupils and schools to visit Wonderland in Sheffield and develop their own projects in response to the exhibition and the issues it deals with.
-You will find practical resources, including lesson plans from Thomas Tallis school, and project ideas from Formby High School, which will give you starting points for developing your own cross-disciplinary sci/art projects.
+We would like teachers, pupils and schools to develop their own projects in response to Wonderland and the issues it deals with, If you were able to visit the exhibition or if you are interested in involving your school, you will find practical resources, including lesson plans from Thomas Tallis school, and project ideas from Formby High School, which will give you starting points for developing your own cross-disciplinary sci/art projects.

 Document break.